Nobody Puts Baby in a Corner: Synopsis

 Dick and Beaver's biological mother appears at their house.
 She decides to sign over their trust fund money instead of allowing Dick and Beaver to move in with her.
 Veronica gets another babysitting job with one of Meg's clients, this one a high-pressure teacher.
 However, her son is bratty and high-maintenance.
 In order to get information on Logan's supposed witness, a plastic surgeon named Dr. Griffith (Rick Peters), Veronica makes an appointment with him.
 He seems honest at first, but he lies to Veronica about having to leave for a surgery.
 Veronica trails him to a cigar shop.
 When Veronica arrives at Gia's house for the sleepover she notices that everything is labeled obsessively.
-Gia then "surprises" Veronica with a girl's night sleepover.
+Gia then "surprises" Veronica with a girls' night sleepover.
 Logan ends his friends-with-benefits relationship with Kendall after she pressures him for money.
 Kendall responds by unsuccessfully trying to seduce Duncan.
 During the sleepover, Veronica meets Gia's little brother, Rodney, who becomes extremely anxious after spilling a cup of water.
 Veronica overhears Woody telling Rodney that he'll have to tell Mrs. Goodman about the spilled water.
 Later Veronica sneaks away from the party and sees Woody and Mrs. Goodman speaking to Rodney, before Mrs. Goodman leads Rodney to an unknown room.
 Dick and Beaver, drunk, crash Gia's sleepover.

 Veronica learns from Keith (Enrico Colantoni) that the cigar shop she went into is notorious for drug dealing.
 Logan tells Veronica that Kendall went into Duncan's room for a little while.
 Veronica and Duncan break into Meg's house using a hidden key Duncan knows about from Meg.
 They find the evidence they were looking for in Meg's air vent.
 Duncan steals a letter when Veronica isn't looking.
 Veronica figures out that Meg was actually reporting the child abuse of her youngest sister.
 While searching for additional evidence Veronica finds Grace Manning locked in a closet.
 However, Meg's dad (Geoff Pierson) suddenly arrives with a baseball bat and calls the Sheriff.
 Sheriff Lamb (Michael Muhney) arrives and while placing Veronica and Duncan in handcuffs Veronica quietly begs him to look in the closet.
 After putting Veronica and Duncan inside the patrol car Sheriff Lamb goes back inside and finds the secret room.
 Mr. Manning insists he is the victim, but Sheriff Lamb tells him he's heard all the excuses before.
 Sheriff Lamb drives away from the Manning house with Veronica and Duncan, but soon lets them go before returning to the Manning house where he waits menacingly outside.